 You will need a good knowledge of our editorial agenda, sharp production and writing skills and be able to respond to a fast-moving news environment.
 Candidates should enjoy working under pressure and bring plenty of story, contributor and production ideas to the role.
 You will be expected to work across our platforms and have an understanding of the different production methods as well as audience needs.
 You will be comfortable with technology and social media, able quickly to pick up new skills and turn ideas into engaging coverage.
 You will need a thorough understanding of the BBC’s editorial guidelines and values or the ability to pick this up quickly.

-Assessments are expected to take place on 9th December 2018.
-Those successful after the Assessments will be invited to an interview in the week of 17th December 2018.
+Assessments are expected to take place in April 2019.
+Those successful after the Assessments will be invited to an interview.

 Please note that you are required to complete a tailored application questionnaire as well as your CV.
 Please keep to the word count for each of the questions were specified.